MileHacker Logo

 Farm Visits

 Farm visits are less common as a tourist attraction directly within Ankara's urban area.
-Some excursions to nearby rural areas might offer such experiences, especially if you possess a specific interest in agricultural production.
+Some excursions to nearby rural it's possible that some areas offer such experiences, especially if you possess a specific interest in agricultural production.

 Seek rural excursions for this.